Euchambersia: Discovery and naming

-The type specimen of Euchambersia mirabilis and of Euchambersia overall was found by Robert Broom on the South African farm of Vanwyksfontein, owned by a Mr. Greathead, near the town of Norvalspont.
-It consists of a single, distorted skull, catalogued as NHMUK R5696, which was described by Broom in 1931.
-A second, smaller skull, with the specimen number BP/1/4009, was found in 1966 and described by James Kitching in 1977.
-Both specimens are missing the lower jaw.
-They originated from the same general layer of rock, in the upper Cistecephalus Assemblage Zone of the Beaufort Group within the Karoo Supergroup.
+The genus Euchambersia, more specifically the type species E. mirabilis, was first described in 1931 by Robert Broom based on a distorted fossil skull that he had previously discovered in the South African farm of Vanwyksfontein, owned by a Mr. Greathead, near the town of Norvalspont.
+This specimen, which constitutes the holotype, is now housed in the Natural History Museum, London, under the number NHMUK R5696.
+Describing the taxon as "the most remarkable therocephalian ever discovered", Broom named it after the eminent publisher and evolutionary thinker Robert Chambers, whose Vestiges of the Natural History of Creation was considered by Broom to be "a very remarkable work" though "sneered at by many".
+In 1966, a second, smaller skull of the same species, was discovered at the farm of Waschbank, located about 8 km from the type locality.
+It was first figured in 1977 by James Kitching, although he provided no description.
+This specimen is now catalogued as BP/1/4009 by the Evolutionary Studies Institute of the University of the Witwatersrand, where it is stored.
+The two known skulls of E. mirabilis, both lacking their lower jaws, originated from the same general layer of rock, in the upper Cistecephalus Assemblage Zone of the Beaufort Group within the Karoo Supergroup.
 The Cistecephalus AZ has been dated to the Wuchiapingian stage of the Late Permian, between 256.2 and 255.2 million years old.

-Broom named the genus Euchambersia, which he considered "the most remarkable therocephalian ever discovered", after the eminent Scottish publisher and evolutionary thinker Robert Chambers, whose Vestiges of the Natural History of Creation was considered by Broom to be "a very remarkable work" though "sneered at by many".

-The second species, E. liuyudongi, was named by Jun Liu and Fernando Abdala in 2022 based on a well-preserved skull with an associated lower jaw, catalogued as IVPP V 31137.
+In 2022, Jun Liu and Fernando Abdala described a second species, E. liuyudongi, based on a well-preserved skull with an associated lower jaw, catalogued as IVPP V 31137 in the collections of the Institute of Vertebrate Paleontology and Paleoanthropology.
 Few postcranial remains, including six vertebrae and some rib fragments, also come from this specimen, but they are not described by the two authors.
 The specific epithet is named in honor of Liu Yu-Dong, the technician who discovered the holotype specimen in 2020.
 This species originated from the Naobaogou Formation of Inner Mongolia, which is dated more broadly to the Lopingian epoch (which contains the Wuchiapingian).
 The formation is divided into three members based on cycles of sedimentation, numbere as members I, II, and III from oldest to youngest; E. liuyudongi originates from member I. Liu and colleagues had previously described a number of other new species from the middle portion of the Naobaogou Formation, which were among the 80 specimens that had been excavated from at least three field seasons after 2009.